On the Effect of Pretraining Corpora on In-context Learning by a Large-scale Language Model: Experimental Results

 Figure \ref{fig:model_size_vs_downstream_task} shows the comparison between 1.3B-sized model and 6.9B-sized model.
-In the 6.9B-sized models, the in-context few-shot performance with 56B tokens does not decrease significantly than the case of 150B tokens, as in the 1.3B-sized models.
+In the 6.9B-sized models, the in-context few-shot performance with 56B tokens does not decrease significantly compared to 150B tokens, as in the 1.3B-sized models.